From the Field

 Fast facts: Coronavirus and COVID-19

-• As of mid-January 2024, over 774 million cases and 7 million deaths have been recorded worldwide since December 2019.
+• Global statistics: As of January 2025, over 777 million COVID-19 cases and 7 million deaths have been recorded worldwide since December 2019.

-• In the most recent reporting, the United States led the world with nearly 104 million cumulative cases and more than 1.1 million deaths.
+• U.S. statistics: While data was collected from January 2020 to March 2023, the United States led globally with nearly 104 million reported cumulative cases and more than 1.1 million recorded deaths.

-• In less than two years during the pandemic, 100 million more children fell into poverty, representing a 10% increase since 2019.
-An estimated 356 million children now live in extreme poverty.
+• Child poverty: In just two years, an estimated 100 million more children have fallen into poverty, a 10% increase since 2019.
+Today, an estimated 356 million children live in extreme poverty.

-• Up to 10 million more girls are at risk of becoming child brides due to the COVID-19 pandemic.
+• Child marriage risks: Up to 10 million more girls are at risk of becoming child brides due to the pandemic.

 BACK TO QUESTIONS